AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/contributing.md

 git clone https://github.com/you/OpenTimelineIO.git
 ```

-Add Pixar's OpenTimelineIO repo as upstream to make it easier to update your remote and local repos with the latest changes:
+Add the primary OpenTimelineIO repo as upstream to make it easier to update your remote and local repos with the latest changes:

 ```
 cd OpenTimelineIO